 Make sure you know how to get to the test site and which entrance will be accessible on the morning of the test.

-If your teen tends to get disoriented, have him take a practice walk to the testing room or do it together.
+If your teen tends to get lost, have him take a practice walk to the testing room or do it together.
 (If the test is held at a different school, call ahead to arrange this.)

-Go over any accommodations your teen is receiving.
+accommodations your teen is receiving.
 If he gets extra time, explain that he’ll be in a different room and can’t leave until the extended time period is up.